M-M-R II Side Effects

 - unusual tiredness or weakness (sudden and severe)

-Check with your doctor as soon as possible if any of the following side effects occur while taking measles virus vaccine / mumps virus vaccine / rubella virus vaccine:More common
+If any of the following side effects occur while taking measles virus vaccine / mumps virus vaccine / rubella virus vaccine, check with your doctor or nurse as soon as possible:More common

 - Fever higher than 103 °F (39.4 °C)